-Dr. Robert Playter, Brenham, Texas, has been selected by Kansas State University’s College of Veterinary Medicine to receive a 2008 Alumni Recognition Award at the Western Veterinary Conference in Las Vegas, on Feb.
-18. Dean Ralph Richardson will present the award on behalf of the Kansas State University Veterinary Medical Alumni Association.
+Dr. Robert Playter, Brenham, Texas, was selected by Kansas State University’s College of Veterinary Medicine to receive a 2008 Alumni Recognition Award at the Western Veterinary Conference in Las Vegas, on Feb.
+18, 2008.
+Dean Ralph Richardson presented the award on behalf of the Kansas State University Veterinary Medical Alumni Association.

 Dr. Playter is retired from Texas A&M University as a veterinary educator and administrator who specialized in ophthalmology.
 He was born in Perth, Australia, but grew up in Great Neck, N.Y.
 After serving in the Army from 1955 to 1957, he earned a bachelor’s degree in agriculture in 1959 and a DVM in 1961, both from K-State.

 “Attending Kansas State was one of the best decisions I ever made,” Dr. Playter said.
 “Coming from a family of Midwestern mining engineers, my animal interests were a bit of a throwback.
 I had no previous contact with K-State, but knew they offered a renowned animal husbandry.
 My wife is from western Kansas and my brother-in-law was instrumental in my choice of veterinary medicine following my discharge from the Army.
 It is hard to believe that 50 years have passed since I entered veterinary school and to be recognized for your career by your colleagues, friends and your alma mater is a real honor.
 It is a capstone to what has been a great career.
 Thank you!”

 “Dr. Playter is highly accomplished and highly respected for his professional career,” said Ralph Richardson, dean of the College of Veterinary Medicine.
 “His service to the profession and to the field of veterinary education is expansive and impressive.
 We take great pride in recognizing Dr. Playter’s accomplishments with this award.”